 - Interviews for the public service are conducted by a small panel comprising a minimum of two people, however most panels consist of three people.

 - Interviews are based around set questions.
 Be prepared with several actual examples that show your job knowledge or relevant experiences—this may be based on university projects, paid or volunteer work.

 - You will usually have the opportunity to peruse the questions before your interview (generally 10-15 minutes perusal).
 This process may depend on the department interviewing.

 - Approach the interview in a confident, considered manner and engage with panel members when you speak.
 Eye contact is important!

 - If you do not understand a question, ask for clarification.

-- Always research the organisation to gain an understanding of core business and clientele (e.g. the business of government is to serve the community).
+- Research the organisation to gain an understanding of their core business and clientele (e.g. the business of government is to serve the community).

 - If you have any questions about the job or the organisation, note them down and ask them at the end of the interview.

-- What will you wear?
-Queensland Government is a professional work environment, so dress accordingly.
+- Think about what will you wear to the interview.
+The Queensland Government is a professional work environment, so dress accordingly.